 Pittsburgh Electrical Shock Injury Attorney

 One jolt of electricity from a high-voltage wire can cause severe burns, long-term impairments or fatality.
-If a loved one suffered a serious electric shock or died from contact with live current, was the accident was caused by an unsafe product or someone’s safety lapse?
+If a loved one suffered a serious electric shock or died from contact with live current, and the accident was caused by an unsafe product or someone’s safety lapse, please call our Pittsburgh electrical shock injury lawyers.

-Hal Waldman and Associates pursues workers’ compensation claims and explores lawsuits against other parties for electrical injuries or deaths.
+Hal Waldman & Associates pursues workers’ compensation claims and explores lawsuits against other parties for electrical injuries or deaths.
 Our lawyers have represented injured workers, homeowners and families in western Pennsylvania and statewide.

 Your electric shock case matters to us.
 We care.
 We are on your side.
-Call or e-mail our Pittsburgh law office to schedule a free conversation with a lawyer.
+Call or e-mail our Pittsburgh law office to schedule a free conversation with an electrical shock lawyer.

 Electrical Accidents From Dangerous Products or Workplace Hazards